Philip Lee Williams: Biography

 Williams began his creative work by composing music and writing poetry while still in his teens.
 He graduated from Morgan County High School in 1968 and from the University of Georgia in 1972 with a degree in journalism and minors in history and English.
 In 1972, he married Linda Rowley.
-They have two children, Brandon and Megan.
+They have two grown children and four grandchildren.

 He finished more than half of his master's degree in English at the University of Georgia before sustaining a serious back injury in 1974.
 After that, he spent 13 years as an award-winning journalist before becoming a science writer at his alma mater in 1985.
-As a journalist he worked for The Clayton Tribune (Clayton, Georgia), the Athens Daily News (Athens, Ga.), The Madisonian (Madison, Ga.), and The Athens Observer (Athens, Ga.)
+As a journalist he worked for The Clayton Tribune (Clayton, Ga.), the Athens Daily News (Athens, Ga.), The Madisonian (Madison, Ga.), and The Athens Observer (Athens, Ga.)

 Williams retired in 2010 from the University of Georgia, where he was a writer and taught creative writing.

 In 2010, Williams was inducted into the Georgia Writers Hall of Fame, alongside Flannery O'Connor, Martin Luther King Jr., James Dickey, and fellow University of Georgia graduate Natasha Trethewey.
+In addition, he is a recipient of the Georgia Writers Association Lifetime Achievement Award.

 Novels

 Williams is best known for his work as a novelist.
-Of his 18 published books, 12 are novels.
+Of his 21 published books, 13 are novels.

 His first novel, The Heart of a Distant Forest (W.W.
 Norton, 1984) is the story of a retired junior college history professor who has returned to his home place on a pond in north central Georgia to spend the last year of his life.
 The book won the Townsend Prize for fiction in 1986 and has subsequently come out in editions from Ballantine Books, Peachtree Publishers, and the University of Georgia Press.
 It was also translated into Swedish and published in a large-print format.

-Williams’s second novel, All the Western Stars (Peachtree Publisher, 1988) is the story of two old men who run away from a rest home to become cowboys on a ranch in Texas.
+Williams’s second novel, All the Western Stars (Peachtree Publishers, 1988) is the story of two old men who run away from a rest home to become cowboys on a ranch in Texas.
 This book also came out in an edition from Ballantine and was translated into German.
 Richard Zanuck and David Brown optioned the book for MGM as a film project, though it was never put into production there.
 (MGM hired Williams to write one version of the screenplay.)
 Instead, the project was picked up by Rysher Entertainment, where it was greenlighted, with Jack Lemmon and James Garner to star.
 When Lemmon withdrew from the project, the film was shelved and has yet to be made.